bananayana/pysweeper/README.md

-# pysweeper
+Minesweeper on python with solver trained using reinforcement learning and UI on PyQt5.

+# in case of issues with GPU detection
 LD_LIBRARY_PATH=/home/alex/miniconda3/envs/acme_new/lib jupyter-notebook

-Minesweeper on python using PyQt5.
-+ Reinforcement Learning